nihey/webpack-single-page-boilerplate/README.md

 - Your javascript entry point is `src/index.js`
 - Your style entry point is `src/styles/index.scss`
-- The `plugins/html-plugin.js` file is better explained on the *About* section, with the `html-parser-plugin` plugin.

 [`config`][config_link] node module is being used, this way you can define your settings under config/{NODE_ENV}.json and build your project with